AdobeDocs/journey-optimizer.es-ES/help/using/email/content-from-scratch.md

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->

-1. Agregar tantos **[!UICONTROL Componentes de estructura]** según sea necesario y edite su configuración en el panel dedicado de la derecha.
+1. Agregar tantos **[!UICONTROL Estructuras]** según sea necesario y edite su configuración en el panel dedicado de la derecha.

    ![](assets/email_designer_structure_components.png)